lightbend/config/README.md

  1. Set it in a `reference.conf` included in your library or application jar, so there's a default value.
- 2. Catch and handle `ConfigException.Missing`.
+ 2. Use the `Config.hasPath()` method to check in advance whether the path exists (rather than checking for `null`/`None` after as you might in other APIs).
- 3. Use the `Config.hasPath()` method to check in advance whether the path exists (rather than checking for `null`/`None` after as you might in other APIs).
+ 3. Catch and handle `ConfigException.Missing`.
+NOTE: using an exception for control flow like this is much slower than using `Config.hasPath()`; the JVM has to do a lot of work to throw an exception.
  4. In your initialization code, generate a `Config` with your defaults in it (using something like `ConfigFactory.parseMap()`) then fold that default config into your loaded config using